refmdio/charts/refmd/README.md

 ## Configuration Highlights

 - `app.*`: Controls the frontend deployment, service, and ingress settings.
-- `api.*`: Configures the backend API, including environment variables and persistent volumes.
+- `api.*`: Configures the backend API, including clustering and storage integration settings.
 - `postgres.*`: Enables the bundled PostgreSQL database or allows pointing to an external instance.
+- `redis.*`: Manages the Redis instance used for realtime coordination and task queues.
+- `minio.*`: Configures the MinIO object storage deployment.
+- `minioSetup.*`: Controls the post-install job that provisions buckets and access policies.

 See `values.yaml` for the full list of configurable parameters.